cjacker/opensource-toolchain-esp8266/README.md

 Here I already updated to latest v1.7.5 version. if not, you can build and update the firmware by your self.

+Because AT commands must be terminated with both the CR and LF ASCII control codes, I use `-m ONLCRNL` with tio or `--omap crcrlf` with picocom, otherwise, you have to use `Ctrl-M Ctrl-J` instead of `Enter` key.

 ### build and flash at_nano firmware

 For ESP-1S, since it has 1M flash, it can only use `at_nano` firmware which supports an SSL library with fewer ciphers but fits on 1 MB of flash memory.